 Additionally, you can view all installed updates, hidden updates, and there is an option to view full update history as well.

 As you can see in pictures, you can control how updates are downloaded and installed.
 You can choose either automatic, disable updates, notification mode (alerts when updates are available), download only (downloads but doesn’t install), scheduled and managed by administrator option to control how updates are downloaded and installed on your PC.

 Besides that, like Windows Update in the Settings app, it also allows you to stop automatic updates of device drivers in Windows 10.
 There is an offline mode, which you can use to install updates on a PC not connected to the internet.

 Do you want to download Windows Update to install on another PC?
 You can do so using Windows Update MiniTool as it gives direct links to .cab, .exe, and .psf update files.
 Select an update, click Copy link to clipboard button and then paste the URL in the address bar of a web browser to download the update.

 For those who might be wondering, Windows Update MiniTool downloads updates right from Microsoft servers and saves them in C:\Windows\SoftwareDistribution\ Download directory.

 Overall, Windows Update MiniTool provides all Windows Update controls in an easy-to-understand interface.
 The program is standalone, meaning no installation is required.

-Finally, if you like Windows Update MiniTool, there is another utility called Windows Update Integrator which makes it possible to catch Windows Update notification popup, meaning when you click on Windows Update desktop notification it opens up Windows Update MiniTool instead of Windows Update section of Settings app.
+Finally, if you like Windows Update MiniTool, there is another utility called Windows Update Integrator, which makes it possible to catch Windows Update notification popup, meaning when you click on Windows Update desktop notification, it opens up Windows Update MiniTool instead of Windows Update section of the Settings app.

 A word of caution.
 Windows Update MiniTool requires Windows Update service to download updates from Microsoft.
 So if you have disabled Windows Update, please enable it.